Adversarial Robustness Unhardening via Backdoor Attacks in Federated Learning: Threat Model: Adversarial Robustness Unhardening

 \section{Threat Model: Adversarial Robustness Unhardening}

-The ARU adversaries aim to undermine FAT in such a way the trained model becomes much less robust against evasion attacks.
-In essence, the adversaries are strategically embedding a significant backdoor into the model, effectively compromising its resilience against all forms of gradient-based evasion attacks.
+The train-time ARU adversaries aim to undermine FAT such that the trained model becomes much less robust against evasion attacks. \textbf{In essence, the adversaries are strategically embedding a significant backdoor into the model, effectively compromising its resilience against all forms of gradient-based adversarial evasion attacks}.
+The objective for such adversarial clients is:

+Here, the ARU clients jointly aim to alter the global weight parameters $\theta$ such that the loss of the global model is maximized against inputs with adversarial perturbations ($f(h_{\theta},x,y)$, Eq. \ref{eq:pert}).
+The ARU clients further desire that test loss against benign inputs remains below a certain threshold ($H$) for the stealthy implant of the backdoor (Eq. \ref{eq:const}).

+Since ARU clients are typically a minority of all federated clients, they cannot simply solve for a model satisfying Equations \ref{eq:aru_obj}--\ref{eq:const} and use this non-robust model as their local models.
+Instead, they must take steps to ensure that their updates to the aggregation server that are based on this non-robust model ``dominate'' updates from the other, benign clients.
 Below, we first describe the model replacement method used by the ARU adversaries and discuss the subsequent adjustments made to enhance its practicality.